Access the Library

 LAW LIBRARY CARD PATRONS

-Patrons holding library cards may tap their cards at the gate closest to the Welcome Desk to gain entrance to Eckstein Hall and the law library.
+Patrons holding library cards may tap their cards at the lobby entrance to gain entrance to Eckstein Hall and the law library.
+Please note the Restricted Access policy below.

 PUBLIC PATRONS CONDUCTING LEGAL RESEARCH